10-Minute Sock Pumpkins Tutorial + Video!

 How to Make DIY Sock Pumpkins Step-by-Step

 Follow the instructions, and/or watch the video!
-You can also print the instructions for later at the end of the tutorial.
+You can also print the instructions for later at the end of the tutorial, or fill in the subscribe box in this post and get the printable PDF emailed to you.

 Cut a Crew Sock in Two Pieces